The negligent conveyancing solicitor and the disused mine

 It was a young woman who I represented.
 She had bought a rundown property with the assistance of a mortgage which she intended to do up and sell on in the hope that she could make a bit of money to put down as a deposit on a property for herself.
-She had got it all planned: there had been a death in the family and she had got a small inheritance sufficient to pay for the works it needed and to keep her going for 3-4 months whilst she did the property up herself.
+There had been a death in the family and she had got a small inheritance that was sufficient to pay for the works and to keep her going for 3-4 months whilst she did the property up herself.

 The property she found in South Wales was an absolute bargain – rock bottom price which was confirmed by a mortgage valuation.
-The client – I will call her Lisa – did not have enough money to fritter away on a full survey but in any event, she felt it was not needed as she intended to carry out so much work to the property.
+The client – I will call her Lisa – did not have enough money for a full survey but she felt it was not needed as she intended to carry out so much work to the property.

-Lisa bought the house and started the works..
+Lisa bought the house and started the works.
 They were more extensive than she had realised but the work she had done should have put value on to the property already.
-She therefore looked to re-mortgage to take some equity out of the property to continue the works.
-A mortgage valuation was obtained which specifically stated that, subject to satisfactory mining reports, the house had indeed increased in value.
+She therefore looked to re-mortgage to take some equity out of the property to fund the remaining works.
+A mortgage valuation was obtained which specifically stated that, subject to satisfactory mining search, the house had indeed increased in value.

 Lisa’s new solicitor carried out a mining search and found that there was an uncapped mine right in her back garden!
 The mortgage company understandably refused to offer a new mortgage to her.

 On the face of it, Lisa had a great claim against her solicitor.
-In claims like this, a client is able to get damages either for the cost of repair or the diminution in value of the property, whichever is the lower.
+In claims like this, a client is able to get compensation either for the cost of repairs or the ‘diminution in value’ of the property, whichever is the lower.
 Discussions with surveyors in the area said that the cost of capping the mine could be astronomical: £220,000 was one figure mentioned.
 Nobody could give a quote without carrying out extensive surveys of the mine itself.

 Things were looking pretty grim for Lisa.
 If she had known about the mine, she would not have bought the property but it had been such a bargain at the outset, there was no diminution in value.
 She had sunk all her money into the renovations and now was struggling to keep up with the mortgage repayments, the mortgage company breathing down her back.